-Icicles are spikes of frozen water that form into ice when dripping water freezes.
-As water drips off of roofs, trees and bushes it freezes along the way. each subsequent drop also freezes until an icicle gradually forms.
-Icicles can be dangerous and destructive to people and buildings.
+Icicles are spikes of frozen water that form when dripping water freezes as it flows downward.
+Each subsequent drop freezes over the other until icicles gradually form.
+Ice and icicles can be dangerous and destructive to people and buildings.
 If your house has icicles along the roof it means your home is not properly insulated.
-You are heating the great outdoors and wasting hard-earned!
-Save money and get your house insulated.
+You are heating the great outdoors and wasting hard-earned dollars.
+Save your money and get your house insulated.

 Print these icicle patterns on paper and hang on a Christmas tree as decoration or anywhere else a frosty bit of fun seems necessary.

 Paper Trivia: Did you know that you can only fold a sheet of printer paper in half seven times?
 Give it a try.
 It doesn't matter how thick or thin the paper is, once you get to the seventh fold, the paper will not bend or budge.